GUIDE Theater in Japan Take your seat and enjoy a show of traditional Japanese theater

 Noh flourished before and during the Edo period (1603 to 1867) with feudal lords across the country supporting their own troupes and studying the art form themselves.
 Noh fell from grace at the outset of the subsequent Meiji period (1868-1912) but enough performers had private patrons to keep the art form alive.
 Today, it thrives once more and is recognized as an important part of the nation's heritage.

-There are five categories of noh play, featuring gods, warriors, beautiful women, supernatural beings and characters from the present day.
+There are five categories of noh play, featuring gods, warriors, beautiful women, miscellaneous beings and demons.
 Traditionally, a full day's Noh program would start with the ritual Okina-Sanbaso tale, followed by a play from each of the categories with a kyogen performance between each play.

 Other performing arts